rpdav/nixos/backup-notes.md

 Question: what keys are being used for borg currently and who has access to them?

 Put borg pubkeys into nas/services/borg/keys and build the list out declaratively!
 Don't even need persistent storage in this case.
 May still need to persist the host keys, though.

+# borgmatic setup
+backup won't run if repo hasn't been initialized: borgmatic repo-create --encryption repokey-blake2 (could omit encryption if I figure out how to put that in the HM config - that seems to fail) repo-create also needs to have the path exist - won't make it first